john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 # What is a pure function?
 <dl>
 <dd>

-## A pure function is a determinate function that always returns the same value with no side effects.
+## A pure function is a determinate function.
+A pure function is a determinate function that always returns the same value with no side effects.
 For example, if a function relies on a variable outside itself, it can *mostly* be considered an *impure* function because that variable is subject to change.
 ```JavaScript
   function add(num1, num2) {        // example of a pure function
     return num1 + num2;